-Perampanel is used in combination with other medications to treat certain types of seizures in people who are 12 years of age or older.
+Perampanel is used to treat certain types of partial onset seizures (seizures that involve only one part of the brain) in adults and children 4 years of age and older.
+It is also used in combination with other medications to treat certain types of primary generalized tonic-clonic seizures (formerly known as a grand mal seizure; seizure that involves the entire body) in adults and children 12 years of age or older.
 Perampanel is in a class of medications called anticonvulsants.
 It works by decreasing abnormal electrical activity in the brain.

 How should this medicine be used?

-Perampanel comes as a tablet to take by mouth.
+Perampanel comes as a tablet and as an suspension (liquid) to take by mouth.
 It is usually taken once a day at bedtime.
 Take perampanel at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take perampanel exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Your doctor will probably start you on a low dose of perampanel and gradually increase your dose, not more than once every one to two weeks.
+Your doctor will probably start you on a low dose of perampanel and gradually increase your dose, not more than once every week.